-Figure 9: Possible development pathways of disturbed forests areas in the Mongolian forest-steppe, with respect to hydrologicalas controlled by soil hydrology properties and further environmental factorshuman impact.
-Soil properties listed in dark blue = significant positive effect, light blue = non-significant positive effect, orange = significant negative effect.
+Figure 9: Possible development pathways of disturbed forest areas in the Mongolian forest-steppe, with respect to hydrological soil properties and further environmental factors.

-5 Conclusions
+410 5 Conclusions

-This study showed that the post-disturbance regrowth pattern of trees-forests in the central Mongolian forest-steppe, a highly sensitive, semi-arid ecotonelandscape, is largely controlled by soil hydrology.
+This study showed that the post-disturbance regrowth pattern of trees in the central Mongolian forest-steppe, a highly sensitive, semi-arid ecotone, is largely controlled by soil hydrology.
 With respect to our hypotheses established in the beginning, we conclude that:

-- 1) Differences in post-disturbance tree regrowth depend mainly on thesoil texture of the uppermost soil horizons.
-Loamy soils have high plant-available field capacity and are thus able to store sufficient amounts of water for post-disturbance restablishment of seedlings as a precondition for forest ree regrowth.
-In contrast, sandy soils cannot store enough water for the re-establishment of seedlings and subsequent recovery of tree vegetation under the present environmental conditions. - 2) Post-disturbance tree regrowth is favouredmay be supported by higher hydraulic conductivity in the uppermost soil horizons, as rapid percolation through the upper soil horizons reduces evaporation loss.
-In addition, trees benefit from the reduced competition for water with grasses and herbs that results from rapid water percolation into the subsoil. - 3) Nutrient limitation is not relevant for the uneven post-disturbance tree regrowth pattern in our study area, as the dominant tree species, Siberian larch, has rather low nutrient requirements. - 525 4) Meltwater from the active layer above the permafrost table provides additional water for near-natural forests.
-However, it cannot be a relevant factor for the uneven post-disturbance regrowth pattern of Siberian larch in our study area, because permafrost was encountered neither under disturbed forests with nor without tree regrowth.
+- Differences in post-disturbance tree regrowth depend mainly on soil texture.
+Loamy soils have high plant-available field capacity and are thus able to store sufficient amounts of water for post-disturbance tree regrowth.
+In contrast, sandy soils cannot store enough water for recovery of tree vegetation under the present environmental conditions. - 2) Post-disturbance tree regrowth is favoured by higher hydraulic conductivity in the uppermost soil horizons, as rapid percolation through the upper soil horizons reduces evaporation loss.
+In addition, trees benefit from the reduced competition for water with grasses and herbs that results from rapid water percolation into the subsoil. - 420 3) Nutrient limitation is not relevant for the uneven post-disturbance tree regrowth pattern in our study area, as the dominant tree species, Siberian larch, has rather low nutrient requirements.

-- Under the given climatic conditions, water limitation is the predominant factor controlling tree growth in the semi-arid Mongolian forest-steppe.
-Therefore, even small differences in soil properties that lead to an increase in the amount of plant-available water, can be decisive for post-disturbance tree regrowth. - Disturbances by severe fire or clear-cutting result in loss of permafrost and thus loss of an additional water reservoir during summer.
+- 4) Meltwater from the active layer above the permafrost table provides additional water for near-natural forests.
+However, it cannot be a relevant factor for the uneven post-disturbance regrowth pattern of Siberian larch in our study area, because permafrost was encountered neither under disturbed forests with nor without tree regrowth. - 425 Under the given climatic conditions, water limitation is the predominant factor controlling tree growth in the semi-arid Mongolian forest-steppe.
+Therefore, even small differences in soil properties that lead to an increase in the amount of plant-available water, can be decisive for post-disturbance tree regrowth.

+Disturbances by severe fire or clear-cutting result in loss of permafrost and thus loss of an additional water reservoir during summer.
 Such additional water source can be critical at sites, where soil water storage alone is slightly below the threshold for tree growth.
 Therefore, such sites are particularly prone to an irreversible shift from forest to steppe after strong disturbance, involving loss of permafrost.
-Moreover, we expect that many sites where soil hydrology allows for post-disturbance tree regrowth under the present climatic conditions, will lose their ability for post-disturbance forest recovery in the course of the ongoing climate change, as the present conditions are very close to the threshold for forest growth, and already a minor change may lead to a fall below this threshold. - Climate projections predict that the decrease of permafrost will continue, and drought events will become both more frequent and more intensive.
+Moreover, we expect that many sites where soil hydrology allows for post-disturbance tree regrowth under the present climatic conditions, will lose their ability for post-disturbance forest recovery in the course of the ongoing climate change.

+Climate projections predict that the decrease of permafrost will continue, and drought events will become both more frequent and more intensive.
 At the same time, it seems unlikely that the pressure on forests in the Mongolian forest-steppe by fire, logging and grazing will decrease, unless explicit and effective measures are taken.
 Consequences of this unfavourable interplay will most likely include a decrease in the growth rates of trees, and a further considerable and irreversible decline of forested area.
 Therefore, regulation of human impact on the forests in the Mongolian forest-steppe is mandatory, if a further irreversible loss of forest area shall be avoided.

-6 Appendix A
+440 6 Appendix A

 Table A1: General information on the soil profiles.
-Abbreviations are according to the Guidelines for Soil Description (Jahn et al., 2006). \: If permafrost is present, the depth of the permafrost table equals the profile depth.
+Abbreviations are according to the Guidelines for Soil Description (FAO, 2006). \: If permafrost is present, the depth of the permafrost table equals the profile depth.